mmalcek/basicToOauth/README.md

 # basicToOauth

 > 🪦 **Project status: sunset.** `basicToOauth` did one job — swap a Basic auth header for an OAuth 2.0 Bearer token so legacy clients could keep reaching Exchange Web Services (EWS).
 Microsoft is retiring EWS in Exchange Online (access blocked from **October 2026**, fully disabled by **April 2027**), which retires this project's reason to exist right along with it.
-It keeps working until then — and with anything else that accepts an OAuth Bearer token — but no further development is planned unless there's real demand for a Microsoft Graph rewrite (**there's a vote for that below**).
+It keeps working until then — and with anything else that accepts an OAuth Bearer token — but no further development is planned.
 Thanks to everyone who ran it; see the EWS retirement notice below for the details and how to buy a little time.

 ## HTTP proxy service that transforms a basic authorisation header to an OAuth 2.0 Bearer token.

 - Designed for Exchange Web Services (EWS) but it may work also with other services that require OAuth 2.0 Bearer token.
 - This application is for HTTP protocol only (not SMTP, POP3, IMAP).

 From 01.10.2022 the basic authentication will be deprecated by Microsoft for many services.
 This package provides a simple way to migrate from basic authentication to OAuth by creating a proxy service.

 - Application gets basic header and transform it to OAuth header.
 Rest of the request is passed to the target service unchanged.